rishkwal/bitbrew/CONTRIBUTING.md

 ## Installation

 Before you start make sure you have `node` and `npm` installed on your machine.
-Alos make sure you have docker installed and running.
+Also make sure you have docker installed and running.

 Remove any existing installations of the package: